Wednesday, November 12, 2008

 If you're not gluten-free, go ahead and use your favorite sliced sandwich bread, or a loaf of french bread.

---1 loaf of bread, lightly toasted in the oven (I used the pink bag of Food Life brown rice bread)
+1 loaf of bread, lightly toasted in the oven (approximately 10 pieces, I used gluten free sandwich bread)

-(if you have poultry seasoning in the house, use 1 tablespoon and omit these spices.)
+(if you have poultry seasoning in the house, use 1 tablespoon and omit the sage, marjoram, savory, and thyme.)

 I used a 6 quart crockpot.
 I'd recommend a big guy, so you have room to toss.
 If you only have a 4 quart, toss everything well in a very large mixing bowl, then put into your crockpot.

 Toast the bread slices in the oven at 300 degrees.
 I needed to keep the brown rice bread in for about 30 minutes before it was all toasty.
 Regular bread will toast much quicker, be aware.

 While the bread is toasting, chop up the onion, parsley, celery, and apple.
 Add to crockpot.
 Add the seasoning, and add melted butter.
 Stir well.

 When the bread is done, cut into 1/2 inch size-or-so cubes.